-Full coverage insurance in Colorado costs an average of $175 per month ($2,101 annually).
+Full coverage insurance in Colorado costs an average of $418 per month.
 A full coverage policy usually includes collision and comprehensive insurance, plus the types of coverage required by Colorado law.
 In Colorado, liability insurance is mandatory for all drivers.

 Average Cost of Car Insurance in Colorado by Category

-The average cost of car insurance in Colorado is the same as the national average auto insurance premium, and Colorado ranks 31 out of 50 for the most affordable car insurance rates in the U.S..
+The average cost of car insurance in Colorado is 16% lower than the national average auto insurance premium, and Colorado ranks 27 out of 50 for the most affordable car insurance rates in the U.S..
 There are several factors that affect how much you’ll pay for car insurance in Colorado, including your driving record, age, location, the amount of coverage that you purchase, and the insurance company you buy it from.

 Finally, it’s worth noting that car insurance premiums in Colorado are high, compared to the cost of coverage in neighboring states like Nebraska and Wyoming.
 You can find more details in the table below.

 Cost of Car Insurance in Colorado vs. Neighboring States

 Full coverage insurance costs $1,997 per year or $166 per month, on average.
 Full coverage car insurance is more expensive than the legal minimum auto insurance coverage because full coverage usually includes collision and comprehensive insurance as well as the minimum coverage required by a state.

 The cost of full coverage car insurance varies based on the state, the driver’s chosen coverage limits, the driver’s risk factors, and the vehicle’s value.
 Additionally, … read full answercomprehensive and collision insurance are subject to a deductible, and drivers can select a higher deductible in return for a lower premium.
 Drivers can also minimize the cost of full coverage car insurance by comparing rates and checking for discounts.